okuramasafumi/alba/README.md

 You now get `created_at` attribute with `iso8601` format!

+#### Generating TypeScript types with typelizer gem

+We often want TypeScript types corresponding to serializers.
+That's possible with [typelizer](https://github.com/skryukov/typelizer) gem.

+For more information, please read its README.

 ### Collection serialization into Hash

 Sometimes we want to serialize a collection into a Hash, not an Array.
 It's possible with Alba.